flatpak/flatpak-builder-tools/node/README.md

 - `webpack-quick-start` - A Flatpak of
   [electron-webpack-quick-start](https://github.com/electron-userland/electron-webpack-quick-start).
   It uses yarn for package management and electron-builder + webpack.
+- `fiddle-yarn-berry` - A Flatpak of
+  [electron-fiddle](https://github.com/electron/fiddle.git).
+It uses yarn/berry for
+  package management and a rather basic Electron workflow.

 Both manifests have comments to highlight their differences, so you can mix and match to e.g. get npm with electron-builder.